The Journey of TSS

 The Southport CoLAB

 This fall of 2018 we officially introduced The Southport School's newest initiative -- The Southport CoLAB.
 The CoLAB provides the highest quality programs in training for professionals, educators, and families using a collaborative, partnership-based approach with like-minded organizations and experts in the field.
 Our mission is to integrate research, practice, and advocacy to effect positive outcomes for people with learning and attention issues.
 We currently offer three specialized training programs: structured literacy, executive functioning, and assistive technology.
+The Southport CoLAB is proud to be an Orton-Gillingham Training Program, accredited by the Orton-Gillingham Academy.

 Welcome to The Southport School